nathan-contino/nathan-contino.github.io/_posts/blog/2024-09-22-bikepacking-vt-nh-2.md

 {% include figure.html url="2024_09_22/14.webp" description="at the campsite in roxbury" %}

 From there, we endured a brief uphill climb into Roxbury State Forest, where we quickly and easily found a wild camping site that might have even been legal.
 We set up camp, enjoyed a simple snack, hung up the bear bag, and enjoyed a much quieter night of sleep.

+Curious about the rest of the story?
+You can now find it [in part 3](/blog/2024/10/01/bikepacking-vt-nh-3/).